Installation of NetBSD 7 on the Raspberry Pi 2

 setenv PKG_PATH "ftp://ftp.NetBSD.org/pub/pkgsrc/packages/NetBSD/earmv7hf/7.1/All"

-on NetBSD 7.1,
+tmux and htop on NetBSD 7.1,

-installed with pkgin
+installed with pkginpkg_add

-New packages can be installed with pkg_add
+New packages can be installed with pkg_add simply by

 running: